turnabout/turnabout.github.io/content/_index.md

 +++
+title = "Kevin Pageau"
+description = "I’m a programmer who sometimes like to write things."
 +++

 Hi!
 I’m a programmer who sometimes like to write things.
-I'm currently working at Ubisoft as a web developer.
+I'm currently working at Ubisoft as a software developer.